yanxi-chen/Trinity-RFT/examples/ppo_countdown_exp_replay/README.md

 ### Experimental results

 We conduct experiment for this config, and compare it with a baseline config that uses each rollout sample exactly once for training.
-The first and second figures below --- using rollout step or wall-clock time as the X-axis ---  confirms the benefits brought by experience replay.
+The first and second figures below --- using rollout step or wall-clock time as the X-axis ---  confirms the benefits brought by experience replay (with default hyperparameters).
-This is partly due to the larger number of training steps, as shown in the third figure (where X-axis represents rollout step).
+This is partly because more training steps can be taken, as shown in the third figure (where X-axis represents rollout step).